lusakasa/saka/README.md

 4. Select any file within the dist directory, and 🚀.

-5. Firefox will load Saka Key automatically into all valid existing tabs
+5. Firefox will load Saka automatically into all valid existing tabs

 ## License